-When a child is born we assume we’re gonna have all the time in the world with them, don’t we?
+When a child is born you assume you are gonna have all the time in the world with them, don’t you?
 No one would dare think about losing their grandchild, would they?
 That’s just not supposed to happen.

-Our human way of perceiving life is seeing our children live long and healthy lives NOT our children leaving this world behind and you and I left to grieve their loss.
-I know death is a natural part of life but it’s still hard especially when its a baby or small child.
+Our human way of perceiving life is seeing our children live long and healthy lives NOT our children leaving this world behind and you and left to grieve their loss.
+I know death is a natural part of life but it’s especially when it’s a baby or a small child.

 We lost Tyler to SIDS when he was only 4 1/2 months old.
 The loss of a child or grandchild is something I wouldn’t want anyone to live through.
 I know firsthand what that feels like and how it has affected my family.